Muhammad-MO/2nd-website/README.md

 like to use and upon clicking the "Price Visualizer" button a chart with a list of the chosen ingredients and prices and chart will be displayed

-<h2> Recipe Button </h2>

-Clicking the recipe button allows the user to see the ingredients and steps of the recipe

 ![picture](image/price.png)

 # Testing